smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

    * Extract: ```extractDirectory=c:\\rifDemo\\scratchSpace```
    * Policies: ```extraDirectoryForExtractFiles=C:\\rifDemo\\generalDataExtractPolicies```

-   Grant read, write and execute access to these directories for Tomcat and SQL Server
+   Grant appropriate read, write and execute access to these directories for Tomcat and SQL Server.
+Both normally run as the local adminstrator  Administrators
+   (DESKTOP-4P2SA80\Administrators) so you do not need to do anything, it is advised to grant access to your local user if you are on a development system.

 2. Create and test a system ODBC datasource for the database in use; the default is: